-Dundee City Council is redeveloping the station with an estimated investment of £38m ($58.35m) as part of the £1bn ($1.53bn) Dundee Waterfront development.
+Dundee City Council is investing an estimated £38m ($58.35m) in redeveloping the station as part of the £1bn ($1.53bn) Dundee Waterfront development.

 The station redevelopment includes construction of a new passenger concourse, ticketing facilities, passenger information facilities, two escalators and a lift, restaurant, and new retailing units.
-The redevelopment work is scheduled to be completed by end of 2017.
+The redevelopment work was completed in July 2018.

 Dundee railway station redevelopment project details

-The new concourse at the Dundee station will consist of a triple-height arch framelessly glazed at both ends with a light and airy space.
+The new concourse at the Dundee station consists of a triple-height arch, framelessly glazed at both ends with a light and airy space.

-The five-storey curved building will have first and ground floors dedicated for passenger concourse, ticketing facilities, as well as restaurant and retail space.
-Three additional floors above the concourse will house a new hotel operated by the Sleeperz hotel chain.
+The five-storey curved building has first and ground floors dedicated for passenger concourse, ticketing facilities, as well as a restaurant and retail space.
+Three additional floors above the concourse house a new 120-bed hotel operated by the Sleeperz Hotel chain.

-The restaurant unit, located at the southern end, will be accessible from the station concourse and will have glazed façade that will offer panoramic views of Victoria and Albert museum, which is expected to be opened in 2018.
+Located at the southern end, the restaurant unit is accessible from the station concourse and has glazed façade that offers panoramic views of Victoria and Albert museum, which is expected to be opened in 2018.

-The food retail unit will be north of the station concourse.
-The new hotel will be positioned over the concourse building and will be accessible from the corner of South Marketgait and the newly re-aligned road to the east of the station.
+The food retail unit is situated north of the station concourse.
+The new hotel is positioned over the concourse building and is accessible from the corner of South Marketgait and the newly re-aligned road to the east of the station.

 Construction on Dundee station redevelopment

-The old station entrance building and platform access, as well as a former engineering building to the north were demolished as part of the pre-construction works on the site.
-The construction site was cleared to make it ready for building the new station concourse and hotel in May 2015.
+The old station entrance building and platform access, as well as a former engineering building to the north, were demolished as part of the pre-construction works on the site.
+The construction site was cleared to prepare for construction of the new station concourse and hotel in May 2015.

 A temporary ticket hall and entrance to the station was constructed on the Riverside Drive to continue normal train services to and from Dundee station during the construction phase.